Staff & Directors

 Assistant Director

-In 2015 Darcey moved full time from the kitchen to the office and though she still covers the chef’s day off, her role is now primarily focused on working with campers and their families during both the summer and off-season months.
-Darcey holds an MS in School Counseling and also works during the winter months as a School Counselor at a local middle school.
+Darcey took on some of the winter enrollment and parent communications work in 2006, joining the overall administrative team.
+Over time she became a trusted and valued administrative voice during the summer and a go-to resource for many campers looking to chat about camp or life in general.
+In 2015, Darcey moved full time from the kitchen to the office and her role is now focused on working with campers and their families during both the summer and off-season months.
+Darcey holds an MS in School Counseling and also works during the winter months as a School Counselor at a local elementary school.
 She lives in Vermont with her husband Tony, and her children Oliver and Max, both of whom are at Camp Sangamon.

 Contact Us